thomashodgkinson1987/chimera-engine/README.md

 # Chimera Engine

-Chimera Engine is a specialized, data-driven, and highly modular C-based framework designed for the creation of procedurally generated, turn-based games with deep, systemic simulation.
+Chimera Engine is a specialised, data-driven, and highly modular C-based framework designed for the creation of procedurally generated, turn-based games with deep, systemic simulation.

 ## Core Features